guettli/scrum/README.md

 If you look at Scrum this way, a Sprint is less than "short-term".

+# Velocity

+The Scrum Guide does not use the term "Velocity".
+But this glossary does contain it: [Glossary of scrum.org](https://www.scrum.org/Resources/Scrum-Glossary)

+There are rumours that the velocity should get better and better and better until the scrum team flies with the speed of light (joking)

+If the leaders want the velocity to increase, they will get what they want.
+The puzzle is easy to solve.
+Developers will just need to use higher estimates.
+Higher estimates, higher velocity.

+I don't think that you can measure velocity.
+Evey development task is different.
+If leaders want high velocity, then developers won't do very important tasks like cleaning up code, writing tests, try new tools, ....

 # Scrum is free - no money involved?